daniel-j/webjcs/README.md

 WebJCS
 ======

-A level editor for Jazz Jackrabbit 2 created with the latest HTML5 technologies
+A level editor for Jazz Jackrabbit 2 created with JavaScript and HTML5 technologies, running in [Electron](http://electron.atom.io).